motadata2025/browser-sdk/README.md

-# Datadog Browser SDK
+# Motadata Browser SDK

-Collect and send browser data to Datadog.
+Collect and send browser data to Motadata.

 ## Getting Started

 ### Log collection

-See the dedicated [Datadog Browser Log Collection documentation][08] to learn how to forward logs from your browser application to Datadog.
+See the dedicated [Motadata Browser Log Collection documentation][08] to learn how to forward logs from your browser application to Motadata.

 ### Real User Monitoring

-See the dedicated [Datadog Browser RUM Collection documentation][18] to learn how to send RUM data from your browser application to Datadog.
+See the dedicated [Motadata Browser RUM Collection documentation][18] to learn how to send RUM data from your browser application to Motadata.

 ### API Reference

-For detailed API information, see the [Datadog Browser SDK API Reference][71].
+For detailed API information, see the [Motadata Browser SDK API Reference][71].

 ## npm packages